rcalandrelli/HiCtool/tutorial/compartment.md

 This section allows to calculate the principal components (PC) of the Pearson correlation matrix that can be used to delineate A/B compartments in Hi-C data at low resolution (usually 1 mb or 500 kb).
 It is possible to calculate both PC1 and PC2.
 Usually, the sign of the eigenvector (PC1) indicates the compartment.

+Note that comparing PC values (either PC1 or PC2) between experiments may not be appropriate.
+While PC1 usually correlates with active and inactive compartments, the nature of this association may be different among experiments.
+It is always recommended to compare interaction profiles of a specific genomic locus towards the other loci instead.

 ## Table of contents

 1. [Calculating the principal component](#1-calculating-the-principal-component)